 To do so, turn the brightness right up so the black bars above and below your movie look grey, and then nudge the level down until they look black again.

 Focus on something dark, like a jacket or shirt, and keep going as low as possible until you start to lose the detail in the creases.
 Choose the level before that detail started to disappear, usually somewhere around 50 per cent.

-This setting controls the overall brightness of your TVs picture (in LCD sets only – plasmas do not have backlighting), allowing you to adjust it for different viewing environments.
+This setting controls the overall brightness of your TVs picture (in LCD sets only – plasmas and OLEDs do not have backlighting), allowing you to adjust it for different viewing environments.

 You might do this between day and night, turning it down a little in a darkened room to help prevent eye fatigue.